Nexuapex/nexuapex.github.com/_posts/2014-10-19-simultaneous-initiation.md

 To make sure that this was indeed the problem, I wrote a [Python script][gist] which allocates sockets until the system-wide ephemeral port gets near a target number, and tries to connect to it (without explicitly calling `bind()`).
 I’ve used it to make the issue with our tool reproducible on demand, and it also nicely exhibits the behavior difference between Windows and Mac.

+#### To the pain

 We ended up working around the issue by switching to a port number that is outside the ephemeral port range.
 Amusingly, as soon as we had hunted down all the places that this port number had proliferated, we discovered that the new port number we picked was incompatible with one of the chat clients that some people were using, so we had to change it again.
-I guess you can’t fight fate… <span class="text-muted">∎</span>
+I guess you can’t fight fate. <span class="text-muted">∎</span>

 [redis]: http://redis.io
 [pubsub]: http://redis.io/topics/pubsub